Latin American and Latino Studies

 What are the implications of giving voice to those who are "voiceless"?
 This course explores the role of writing and speaking during the encounter of black, Indian, mestizo and Hispanic cultures in Latin America and Latina/o United States.
 By examining these cultural encounters, the course examines the political and ethical implications of speaking for and as the other Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.

 This course uses an interdisciplinary approach to examine the experiences of Latin Americans and Latinos.
 It employs literature and history to introduce students to the benefits of using multiple ways of acquiring knowledge.
-It then relies on other academic areas such as art and sociology to reinforce its interdisciplinary.
+It then relies on other academic areas such as art and sociology to reinforce its interdisciplinarity.
 As a capstone course, it allows students to incorporate disciplines from their own academic foundation.
 It covers topics such as politics, social justice, race, gender, and identity.
-Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.
+The course is taught in English, with readings and writings in Spanish.
+Note: Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.

 Prerequisite: SPAN 2500.